 This means meat breeds have a shorter life span than egg layers or dual-purpose breeds.
 Of course, the meat breeds will be slaughtered as soon as they are mature.

 At what Age do Roosters Start Crowing?

-Roosters crow throughout their lives starting at around 12 to 16 weeks old.
-Once they start crowing, they never stop regardless of their age.
-Their favorite time of crowing is early in the morning to welcome the new day.
+Roosters crow throughout their lives, starting at around 12 to 16 weeks old.
+Once they start crowing, they never stop, regardless of their age.
+Their favorite crowing time is early morning to welcome the new day.

 During the day, especially when they are around their hens.
 This behavior shows their dominance and territorial nature whenever they are foraging in the company of a few hens in the backyard.

 Between 20 and 24 weeks, the rooster will be bigger and stronger; that is how he will look for the rest of his life.
 But there are a few exceptions to this observation.